-Marcos and I began chatting on the bus to Tequila.
+Marcos and I began chatting on the bus to the town of Tequila.

 He plumped himself down on the seat next to me and introduced himself.